Shuzhiyong13/PReDD/README.md

 ## **🔍** Abstract

 Dataset distillation compresses large datasets into compact synthetic subsets for efficient learning.
 However, existing methods often rely on specific surrogate models, resulting in undesirable high-frequency patterns and limited cross-architecture generalization.
 To address this issue, we introduce **PReDD**, a training-free and **P**ost-distillation **Re**finement module that improves the quality of **D**istilled Datasets without retraining or modifying the original pipeline.
 PReDD encodes distilled images into the latent space of a pre-trained VAE and applies a truncated reverse diffusion process to refine them, effectively suppressing surrogate-induced high-frequency patterns while enhancing semantic content.
 Our method is model-agnostic and compatible with various distillation techniques.
 Extensive experiments show that PReDD consistently achieves state-of-the-art performance on cross-architecture evaluation, demonstrating superior generalization in dataset distillation.
-Codes and resources are available at: \url{https://predd13.github.io/}.

 ## Implementation